 Bandung, Indonesia, 2006

 Tromarama are widely considered one of Indonesia’s most exciting rising talents and have been exhibited around the world.
-They have held solo exhibitions at the Stedelijk Museum (Amsterdam, 2015), National Gallery of Victoria (Melbourne, 2015) and Mori Art Museum (Japan, 2010), amongst others.
-Group exhibitions include the Frankfurter Kunstverein (Frankfurt, 2015), Samstag Museum of Art (Adelaide, 2014), APT 7 QAGOMA (Brisbane, 2012) and Singapore Art Museum (Singapore, 2012).
+They have held solo exhibitions at the Liverpool Biennial Fringe; Stedelijk Museum, Amsterdam; National Gallery of Victoria, Melbourne; and Mori Art Museum, Japan among other locations.
+Their group exhibitions include the Museum of Contemporary Art and Design (MCAD) Manila; Gwangju Biennale; Frankfurter Kunstverein; Samstag Museum of Art, Adelaide; APT 7 QAGOMA, Brisbane; and the Singapore Art Museum.

 Alia Swastika, ‘When Playing Is Not Only a Game’, (2011)